How To Get Out Of Debt With The Snowball Method

 Debt-Snowball Highest-Interest Method

 The strategy described above is the traditional debt-snowball method.
-There is a variation to this strategy that promises to pay your debts faster with less interest fees incurred.
+There is a variation to this strategy that promises to pay your debts faster with lower interest fees incurred.

 Instead of paying from smallest balance to largest, you pay from highest interest to lowest.
 Thus, your list would look like this: